 Telecentric Lens is an optical design that the principal ray is in parallel to the optical axis.
 Because of these characteristics, the main advantages of the telecentric lens is to eliminate distortion when off-focus and provide superior image performance when doing high precision measurement and inspection.

 Telecentric lens has three catagories, object space telecentric, image space telecentric and bi telecentric lens.
 The difference between these three kinds lies in that the chief ray which is parallel to the optical axis is on the object space, or in the image side, or in both the object and image spaces.
 Object space telecentric lens and bi telecentric lenses are the most popular telecentric lens in applications.

 The purpose of telecentric lens design is to eliminate the difference in magnification caused by the inconsistency of the distance between the measured object and the lens.
-According to the classification and design principles of telecentric lenses:
+And different telecentric lenses will need different telecentric designs.

 The convergent center of the object space chief ray parallel to the optical axis is located infinitely far away from the image space, which is called the object space telecentric light path.
 Its function is: it can eliminate the reading error caused by inaccurate focusing of the object.